We desire relationships that fill our lives with happiness and provide us with a feeling of security and inner peace.

 This cynicism in people and relationships obstructs their ability to truly love the other person.

-However, every relationship has exacting standards; otherwise, it loses its lustre and vigour.
+However, every relationship has exacting standards; otherwise, it loses its shine and vigour.

 The characteristics of a good relationship are exemplary for all sorts of people and lead them towards a better life.